pipe-cd/pipecd/docs/content/en/docs/operator-manual/control-plane/auth.md

 ### Role-Based Access Control (RBAC)

-Role-based access control (RBAC) allows restricting access on the PipeCD web based on the roles of user groups within the project.
+Role-based access control (RBAC) allows restricting access on the PipeCD web-based on the roles of user groups within the project.
 Before using this feature, the SSO must be configured.

 PipeCD provides three roles:

-- `viewer`: has only permissions to view application, deployment list and details.
+- `viewer`: has only permissions to view application, deployment list, and details.
 - `editor`: has all viewer permissions, plus permissions for actions that modify state, such as manually syncing application, canceling deployment...
 - `admin`: has all editor permissions, plus permissions for updating project configurations.